Spain’s royals face brunt of growing public anger at politicians over flooding

 Spain’s royals face brunt of growing public anger at politicians over flooding disaster

-With the flooding having killed more than 200 people, the anger over the perceived lack of warning and slow response erupted into chants of ‘murderer’ and mud-slinging at the Spain’s king and queen.
-But, writes Graham Keeley in Madrid, the vitriol is actually reserved for the country’s politicians
+With the flooding having killed more than 200 people, the anger over the perceived lack of warning and slow response erupted into chants of ‘murderer’ and mud-slinging at the Spanish king and queen.
+But, writes Graham Keeley in Madrid, the real vitriol is actually reserved for the country’s politicians

 Your support helps us to tell the story